hyperledger/fabric/docs/source/chaincode4ade.rst

 through transactions submitted by applications.

-A chaincode typically handles business logic agreed to by members of the network, so it similar to a "smart contract".
+A chaincode typically handles business logic agreed to by members of the network, so it is similar to a "smart contract".
 Ledger state created by a chaincode is scoped exclusively to that chaincode and can't be accessed directly by another chaincode.
 Given the appropriate permission, a chaincode may invoke another chaincode to access its state within the same network.